Reedyville, Kentucky: Post office

-Reedyville's post office was in operation from 1860 to 1964.
+Reedyville's post office was in operation from 1860 to 1964; the ZIP code 42269 was assigned to Reedyville when the ZIP Codes took effect in July 1963.
 The town is not currently served by a post office of its own; the village post office in nearby Roundhill is the default post office for Reedyville, thus using the zip code 42275.